 7. If you are migrating files, make sure to inspect them first.

 Files that are not supported by Microsoft 365, or files that contain unsupported characters in their filenames can cause hang-ups in the migration process.
 In addition, failing to account for file permissions will cost you even more time when you realize you have to rebuild security policies on each of the files from scratch after the migration.

 8. Confirm that you have properly decommissioned any on-prem servers.

 Although you may have already decommissioned your old Lync server before starting the migration, verify that it was properly decommissioned.
-If you don’t, the Lync server you thought was sent gently into retirement might still prevent users from connecting to new Microsoft 365 features like Skype for Business.
+If you don’t, the Lync server you thought was sent gently into retirement might still prevent users from connecting to new Microsoft 365 features.

 9. Determine ahead of time who will manage your server.

 Once your migration is complete, somebody is going to be in charge of administering the Microsoft 365 tenant.
 With CCB as your IT partner, we can manage it for you, and we will work with you to provide the services that will best fit your needs.
 If you’re planning on managing the tenant in-house, courses at Microsoft’s Virtual Academy can get you started.

 Work with CCB as your IT partner and enjoy peace of mind.

 CCB has helped more than 65,000 users migrate to Microsoft 365, helping IT pros navigate the migration process and root out unexpected problems before they begin.
 Our impressive success rate with all migrations — even the most challenging ones — is one of the many reasons CCB is recognized as one of Microsoft’s top cloud providers.